jjanczynska/bayside-bistro/README.md

 ### Features left to implement

 * A gallery for the restaurant
-* Page linking to local producers which produce is used in the restaurant
+* Page linking to local producers whose produce is used in the restaurant

 ## **Technologies Used**
 ---